×

 The voice talent’s enticing tone of voice depicts a sense of longing and desire for the food, and there is no denying that this feeling transfers to the viewer.

-The role of the voice-over here isn’t just to describe the visual to us but to take us on a journey throughout those 15 seconds of your valuable time, making us feel that we are there in the moment.
+The role of the voice-over here isn’t just to describe the visual to us but to take us on a journey throughout those 15 seconds of your valuable time, making us feel that we are there in the moment – a snippet of text at the foot of the screen cannot replicate that emotion.

 Nostalgia – It’s in all of us

 A project incurs an array of costs and expenditures along the way, and it can be a challenge to keep within budget.
 Of course, it’s no doubt then that businesses may look to areas where they can make cuts and keep spending to a minimum.
-But when looking to shave off some cost, it begs the question, what do we lose from doing so?

 Nostalgia

-Look around you.
-It’s impossible not to see someone with a phone in hand snapping pictures.
+Look around you – it’s impossible not to see someone with a phone in hand snapping pictures.
 We capture images of every part of our lives; a great meal, a family holiday, a reunion between friends, that extra special cup of coffee that gave us life that morning.
 We do this to preserve memories and capture beautiful moments, and it’s no surprise that we look to do this in other areas of our lives.

 Taking away voice can take away our ability to connect with the visual in this way.

-Reflect on this, and you will most likely find it’s not those words across the bottom of the screen that you remember.
-It’s the amusing voice we hear or the emotional music that gave us that spine-tingling feeling.
+Recount the times you’ve sat with friends discussing that one TV advert you watched as a child that holds a special place in your heart.
+Reflect on this, and you will most likely find it’s not those words across the bottom of the screen that you remember – it’s the amusing voice we hear or the emotional music that gave us that spine-tingling feeling.

 It’s the personal touch that gives a vibrant, human side to a story.

-When looking at advertising as an example, then, these moments don’t just attract customers to a company but also encourage a long-term relationship—a connection that grows with the client’s faith in the reputation and reliability of the business.
+When looking at advertising as an example, these moments don’t just attract customers to a company but also encourage a long-term relationship—a connection that grows with the client’s faith in the reputation and reliability of the business.

 The Rise of Audio